greenelab/meta-review/manuscript.md

 ### Discussion

+The Deep Review was not the first scholarly manuscript written online via an open collaborative process.
+Interestingly, the collaborative scholarly works (of which we're aware) tend to have dealt with rapidly developing topics.
+In 2013, two dozen mathematicians created the 600-page "HoTT Book" on "Homotopy Type Theory", writing collaboratively in LaTeX on GitHub [@RExXs8is; @MhC1nPDK].
+Two technical books on cryptocurrency --- [Mastering Bitcoin](https://github.com/bitcoinbook/bitcoinbook) and [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) --- written on GitHub in asciidoc format have engaged hundreds of contributors.
+Both The HoTT Book and Mastering Bitcoin continue to be maintained years after their initial publication.
+A 2017 perspective on the future of peer review was written collaboratively on Overleaf, with contributions from 32 authors [@52Q1v5nS].
+While debate was raging over tightening the default threshold for statistical significance, nearly 150 scientists contributed to a Google Doc discussion that was condensed into a traditional journal commentary [@82ZjWq3i; @HXpnCQu1].
+The greatest success to date of open collaborative writing is arguably Wikipedia, whose English version contains over 5.5 million articles.
+Wikipedia scaled encyclopedias [far beyond](https://en.wikipedia.org/wiki/Wikipedia:Size_comparisons) any privately-written alternative.
+As the examples above illustrate, open collaborative writing appears to scale scholarly manuscripts where diverse opinion and expertise are paramount beyond what would otherwise be possible.

 Many others have embraced open science principles and piloted open approaches toward drug discovery [@O21tn8vf; @HnZE3JiU], data management [@1A97a4UwU; @6DjakjNS; @otY3SefD], and manuscript review [@nhLnUPJo].
 `TODO: need help deciding what related topics to include here and which references to use, these are arbitrary examples` `TODO: more ideas in doi:10.7287/peerj.preprints.2711v2` Several of these open science efforts are GitHub-based like our collaborative writing process.
-The ReScience [@pKdkaWKn], the Journal of Open Source Software [@oGNtTmrp], and some other [Open Journals](http://www.theoj.org/) rely on GitHub for peer review and hosting.
+The ReScience [@8o1nWux7], the Journal of Open Source Software [@xpw2aizK], and some other [Open Journals](http://www.theoj.org/) rely on GitHub for peer review and hosting.
 GitHub is also increasingly used for resource curation [@vf9t7xMG], and collaborative scholarly reviews combine literature curation with discussion and interpretation.
 `TODO: describe Manubot related work here?` [@17wKkS4DV] and https://github.com/ewanmellor/gh-publisher